Copper3D-brids/codespacex/src/docs/ehr/fhir/hapi_fhir/tutorials/02-patient-resource.md

 ```

 ### Create an instance of connection
+- Before this task, the T-01 initial FHIR data should be completed.
 - To load data from FHIR server we should initate `FHIRClient` class from `fhirpy` package.
 - We pass `url` and `authorization` arguments from environment.